vuejs/vuepress/packages/docs/docs/guide/basic-config.md

 ## App Level Enhancements

 Since the VuePress app is a standard Vue app, you can apply app-level enhancements by creating a file `.vuepress/enhanceApp.js`, which will be imported into the app if it is present.
-The file should `export default` a hook function which will receive an object containing some app level values.
+The file should `export default` a hook function which will receive an object containing some app-level values.
 You can use this hook to install additional Vue plugins, register global components, or add additional router hooks:

 ``` js
 export default ({